aarongilly/blog/content/Pages/Tools I Use.md

 - [[421|Handmade Workbenches]]
     - Table saw
     - Miter Saw
+- Project bucket - a 5-gallon bucket with [this insert](https://www.amazon.com/dp/B00A0PA2NK) and a selection of my most-used house project tools
 ## 3D Printing & Electronics
 - Bambi Labs A1 Mini with AMS
 - Hakko FX888DX-010BY soldering station